Skip to main content

 Q: I’ve never been there – what should I expect when I walk into the Bellevue Pantry?

 A: Welcome!
 We’re so glad you decided to visit.
-Upon arrival, pantry staff will ask for your ID and proof of residence in Sarpy County.
+Upon arrival, pantry staff will ask for your ID and proof of Sarpy County residence.
 There is a brief intake form to access the pantry on your first visit.
 Pantry staff and volunteers will create a pantry for you and ask if you need personal care, toiletry, or household items in addition to the food.
-Pantry guests are allowed to choose a few items to add to their pantry.
+Then we will take your pantry out to your vehicle and load it for you.
+The entire process only takes 3 to 5 minutes.

 Q: Where is the food: pantry?